zoesimmons/html-playground-philly-springside-chestn-f924/README.md

 ## Some helpful HTML elements
 <h1></h1> This tag is used for main headers of pages.
 It denotes a much bigger font.
 <h2></h2> This tag is useful to subheaders.
 Think of this like on a business card, when someone lists their name, and then their job title is listed just a little bit smaller.
 There are also h3, h4, h5, and h6 tags.
 The font gets progressively smaller as the numbers get bigger. h1 is much larger than h6
+<h3></h3> Even smaller header.
+Think of this when you're using titles for blog posts, etc.
 <p></p> Use this tag for chunks of text.
 The p stands for paragraph
 <br> HTML doesn't understand whitespace.
 Which means if in your HTML document you push return a bunch of times and have a lot of empty lines, your browser won't recognize those empty lines.
 Use <br> to manually create those white lines. <br> is one of the only tags that doesn't require a closing tag
 <a href=""></a> The <a> tag is a link tag.
 The href portion is considered an attribute of the <a> tag.
 In the quotes following the `=` is where you would put the website you are trying to link to.
 For example, if you were trying to link to google, you would write <a href="www.google.com">CLICK HERE TO GO TO GOOGLE</a>